The work experience section of your resume answers the biggest question hiring managers have when they review your application:

 No matter what type of job you had, it is essential to focus on the specific results of your efforts in order to clearly convey the value you provide for employers.

-See 67 Resume Accomplishments Examples to Demonstrate Your Value.
+Read More 80+ Resume Accomplishments Examples to Show Your Value.

 Whenever possible, try to use numbers and metrics to describe your accomplishments.
 These clearly demonstrate the impact your work had on the business.